Welcome to Bermuda!

 Class Three Insurers

 Insurers and reinsurers not in Class 1, 2 and 4.
-This grouping ha been reclassified.
+This grouping has been reclassified.
 The minimum capital and surplus requirement is $100,000,000 and the actuarial certification requirement is yearly.
 It includes a large number of firms with a wide range of characteristics, from captives writing a limited amount of third-party business to large purely commercial re/insurers.
 There are now further sub-categories within the Class 3 group, based on their respective risk profiles.
 Risk-based supervision of these firms has been refined, to ensure they receive the level of oversight that is appropriate to the nature of their business.

-Class Four Insurers
+Class Four Insurers and reinsurers

 Those underwriting direct excess liability and/or property catastrophe reinsurance risk.
 The minimum capital and surplus requirement is $100,000,000 and the actuarial certification requirement is yearly.
 There are currently more than 20 insurance companies in Class Four.
 Bermuda Solvency Capital Requirement (BSCR), an enhanced solvency regime, now applies to these re/insurers.